johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ### Bug fixes

-- [iOS] Fix the issue about App Proxy does not take effect after signing out and then signing back in without exiting the app
+- [iOS] Fix the issue about App Proxy doesn't take effect after signing out and then signing back in without exiting the app
-- [iOS] Fix the issue about canceling in Guided Switch does not return to the homepage when URL Block is active
+- [iOS] Fix the issue about canceling in Guided Switch doesn't return to the homepage when URL Block is active

 ### New enhancements

-- [iOS] Improve IdleTimeoutActions policy and support signout action
+- [iOS] Improve IdleTimeoutActions policy and support sign out action
 - [iOS] Improve the feature experience for DisableFeature policy about settings and feedback
 - [iOS] Improve the user experience about InPrivate mode on iPad
 - [iOS & Android] Add manage account entry in account settings page